boto/boto3/docs/source/guide/iam-example-managing-access-keys.rst

 Create Access Keys for a User
 =============================

-Creates a new AWS secret access key and corresponding AWS access key ID for the specified user.
+Create a new AWS secret access key and corresponding AWS access key ID for the specified user.
 The default status for new keys is :code:`Active`.

 The example below shows how to: